integrityapplications/pinz/README.md

 /data
 -----

 The data endpoint is accessed via HTTP POST and returns an array of observable json documents matching search criteria defined in the post body.
 A maximum of 5000 documents is returned per event stream.
+The first iteration will just support AJAX pulling at regulation intervals.
+Future releases will explore SSE and/or web sockets (TBD).

 Area search inputs are